temporalio/documentation/docs/php/how-to-create-local-activities-in-php.md

 );
 ```

-Local Activities have a limited set of options, including: `ScheduleToCloseTimeout`, `StartToCloseTimeout`, `RetryPolicy`.
+Local Activities have a limited set of options, including: `ScheduleToCloseTimeout`, `StartToCloseTimeout`, and `RetryPolicy`.